Jakejhay/sql-layoffs-analysis-report/README.md

 ## Root Files

-**README.md:** This file—project overview, insights, and instructions for replication.
+**README.md:** This contains file project overview, insights, and instructions for replication.
 ---

 ## 👤 Author